 There are several mediation institutions that you may look for mediation services.
 The following are examples: –

 - Singapore Mediation Centre

 - The Singapore Law Society Mediation Scheme

-The Singapore International Mediation Institute (“SIMI”) will also be rolling out a portal to help the public search for mediators across all SIMI-accredited institutions.
-This is forecasted to be launched sometime in the early part of year 2018.
+The Singapore International Mediation Institute (“SIMI”) has also recently rolled out a portal to help the public search for mediators across all SIMI-accredited institutions.

 #3.
 Referral to Strata Titles Board (“STB”) – applicable for some disputes

 The Strata Titles Board is a tribunal established under the BMSMA to mediate and arbitrate disputes between owners and management corporations or between the owners themselves.
 STB will encourage parties to go for mediation first under their remit.
 If no resolution is reached after 3 days of mediation (continuous or otherwise), then STB will have the power to arbitrate the matter and make the necessary orders.